 Cordoba seriously is a great province to visit, but “what is it like to live in Cordoba?”, some wonder.
 Let me tell you.
 To live in this beautiful province means you won the lottery!
 This province is a complete package, from which you can extract anything you wish.
-Imagine what it would be like to own your own cortijo with a large olive grove.
+Imagine what it would be like to own your own Cortijo with a large olive grove.
 Or perhaps, an authentic, historic hacienda.
-Maybe even a cortijo with your personal vineyard.
-One would be fully integrated in the Andalusian lifestyle and enjoy life exactly like the natives do too.
+Maybe even a Cortijo with your personal vineyard.
+One would be fully integrated into the Andalusian lifestyle and enjoy life exactly like the natives do too.

 Spain was conquered in the 8th century by the Moorish troops.
 The conquest began in the south of the country and eventually the whole Iberian Peninsula was taken.
 Cordoba became the capital of the Omeya Caliphate in the 10th century.
 This all happened a long time ago, but still today, this event is reflected in the culture, the gastronomy and in the architecture left behind.

 One of the most important monuments that have remained is La Mezquita, the mosque.
 Interestingly, what is now a mosque was originally meant to be a Visigoth church, built upon the remains of a Roman temple.
 This mosque is now a monument, so it is not used for its innate purpose.
 However, after all, it is the largest one in the entire world!
 One can also identify the Arab style in the details of the people’s homes.
 Even some streets or floors were or have been decorated with mosaics, with the purpose of keeping the history in our lives.